xdjia/vstar_slides/slides.md

 <!-- _header: Conclusion and Future Work -->

-- **Conclusion**: V-Star is accurate compared to other tools but requires more time due to VPA learning.
+- **Conclusion**: V-Star is more accurate compared to other tools but requires more time due to VPA learning.

 - **Future Work**:
   - **Performance**: Improve V-Star's efficiency to reduce VPA learning time.